The64thGamer/cheeseepedia/content/75z6oyfn7xf7t4ol/content.md

 In late December 2025 to January 2026, the site would recieve many CSS changes, homepage graphs, and a new search engine.
 Throughout February the site would test using the GitHub API to do in-site editing and finally get rid of Decap, which would succeed near the end of the month.
 Tests would also begin for an alternate

 On March 22nd the entire site would be overhauled and rewritten from scratch to remove Hugo and DecapCMS entirely in favor of being a Single Page Application with future potential 'viewers' of the same content, one being Theory Web.
-Theory Web is planned as a Five Nights at Freddy's variant of the site only showing FNaF articles and in a format as to write and share 'Theory' pages, which will not be seen in default CEP.
+Theory Web was planned as a Five Nights at Freddy's variant of the site only showing FNaF articles and in a format as to write and share 'Theory' pages, which would not be seen in default CEP.

+On March 30th the CEP Discord Server would transfer ownership and be discontinued as an official CEP gathering space.
+Throughout the Summer contributions would dry up and no progress would be made to the site.
+Eventually the Theory Web portion of the site would also be discontinued.
+On July 12th the old article content from the September 2025 wipe would be restored.

+On July 14th the site would begin work on another rework of the editing system, going for a submission system that would use the CEP Forums Discourse API alongside commits to the server of the site for local manual merging.
+On August 16th the editor would become available for testing, with testing going smooth throughout the month.
+The new editor would replace the GitHub system by the end of the month, and contribution count would go back up significantly.

 ### Changes Timeline